How to handle a combative dementia patient

 There is no simple answer—and nothing that can be said in a soundbite—that will help you when you’re dealing with someone who is experiencing dementia and being mean, aggressive, or combative (this is why I had to write three articles to cover the subject of mean dementia).
 You can learn to avoid combativeness, however, through understanding what triggers those types of responses.

-In my first article, ‘Mean Dementia: Why Does It Happen,’ I explained how knowing which skills our loved ones keep and which skills they lose will help you avoid inadvertently embarrassing them or frustrating them and getting angry responses as a result.
-In my second article (‘Dementia and Anger’), I explained how dementia leaves people unable to manage their own moods yet defenseless against their companions’ moods, and why nonverbal communications have more impact than words.
+In my first article, ‘Mean Dementia: Dementia and Being Mean to Family,’ I explained how knowing which skills our loved ones keep and which skills they lose will help you avoid inadvertently embarrassing them or frustrating them and getting angry responses as a result.
+In my second article (‘Dementia Anger Stage’), I explained how dementia leaves people unable to manage their own moods yet defenseless against their companions’ moods, and why nonverbal communications have more impact than words.
 If you haven’t read my first two articles, it would be best to read them before this one.

 Feeling out of control results in frustration and aggression